Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Examples of inferior BMFIA posterior quality

 \section{Examples of inferior BMFIA posterior quality}

-As discussed in Section~\ref{sec: svi} and illustrated in the poro-elastic case study (Section~\ref{sec:poro_elastic_posterior}), the quality of Bayesian multi-fidelity inverse analysis (BMFIA) strongly depends on appropriate model choices.
+As discussed in Section~\ref{sec: svi} and illustrated in the poro-elastic case study (Section~\ref{sec:poro_elastic_posterior}), the quality of BMFIA strongly depends on appropriate model choices.
 In this section, we present two examples leading to inferior posterior quality: First, reducing regularization increases variance and destabilizes the posterior.
 Second, neglecting the LF model output and learning a direct mapping from $\bx$ to $\Yhf$ removes important guidance.
-Although this setup maintains the probabilistic BMFIA formulation and propagates uncertainty, the posterior becomes diffuse and lacks detail.
+Although this setup maintains the probabilistic BMFIA formulation, the posterior becomes diffuse and underestimates the posterior uncertainty.

 We first lower the dropout rate from 30\% to 10\% in the dense layers of the probabilistic convolutional autoencoder model.
-This can lead to better point-wise predictions of the multi-fidelity conditional model, but leads to noisier model gradients \wrt variations in $\bx$.
+This can lead to better point-wise predictions of the MF conditional model, but leads to noisier model gradients \wrt variations in $\bx$.
 All other settings are analogous to Section \ref{sec: poro_elastic}.
 We show the effect on the BMFIA posterior results in Figure \ref{fig: dropout_10} as the sample-wise predictions are almost unaltered.

 Figure \ref{fig: dropout_10} clearly shows the inferior posterior quality compared to Figure \ref{fig: poro_elastic_posterior} due to the noisier gradients.